bubba169/helium/docs/src/index.md

 ## Key Concepts

 ### Configs
 Configs are configuration files that define how the CMS interacts with your data.
-Most of the configuration will be done through entites.
-Helium works on the basis of sensible defaults so some config options can be guessed based on minimal data.
+Helium works on the basis of sensible defaults so some config options can be deduced based on minimal data.
 If you don't like Helium's defaults you always have the option to define any config value yourself.

+### Handlers
+Handlers are the logic side of the CMS.
+Configurations will specify the handlers to be used in each situation.

 ### Entities
 Entities are the config surrounding a model in the CMS.
 They describe to Helium how each model can be viewed and updated.

 ### Entries
 Entries are an instance of a model.

 ### Listings
 A listing is the way most people will navigate through entries for an entity.
 Lists can have filters, are searchable and can be sorted.
 Columns are configurable and each row in a list can have a set of actions.

 ### Forms
 Forms are where you can interact with a single entry.
 They are most often a collection of fields, sometimes split into tabs, and a request type for handling those fields on submit.

 ### Fields
 Fields are the interactive aspect of a form.
 As well as defining the visual aspect, they define multiple handlers for how to handle your data and how each field relates to the entity model.